 A Money-Making Idea

 He proceeded to ask, “What about the lower level part of the house?
 Do you plan to develop it so you can rent it out in order to pay off your mortgage sooner?
 I’d definitely do that!”
 He was demonstrating his strong money mindset.

 I wasn’t evening thinking about developing the storage area downstairs.
 All I wanted to do was get the existing footprint squared away.
 “No plans, sir.
 I’ve had enough of remodeling and I just want to keep things simple,” I responded.

 When I came back home from work at 6pm he was filling in the staple holes with silicon.
 He was proud of his work, and I was impressed with his work ethic.
 The crown moldings definitely made both rooms look much more luxurious.

-Now all I have left to do with my remodel is blow a hole in the closet wall to install a window, install sliding glass doors in the bedroom, build a 250 square foot deck, create a new bathroom and I’ll be done!
+Now all I have left to do with my remodeling project for maximum returns is: blow a hole in the closet wall to install a window, install sliding glass doors in the bedroom, build a 250 square foot deck, create a new bathroom and I’ll be done!

 All the work I’ve done to my house got me thinking.
 The older man has the money mindset.
 He approached installing the crown moldings as an investment, not as a feel-good aesthetic like I was originally thinking.
 He also immediately recognized developable space downstairs in order for me to bring in rental income.

 His boss also has the money mindset.
 His boss never even bothered to show up for the day.
 All he did was call in, tell his guys over the phone what to do and had them take pictures of their work once they were done.
 He probably paid out $50 an hour for two people ($400), spent $150 on materials, and collected $220 while he worked elsewhere on one of his many other jobs.